Core messages

 What is C-reactive protein (CRP)?

-C-reactive protein (CRP) is a protein molecule that is produced in the liver and enters the bloodstream during inflammatory processes .
-As a so-called "acute phase protein", the CRP value rises rapidly when tissue damage or infections occur.
+The C-reactive protein (CRP) is a protein moleculethat is produced in the liver and enters the bloodstream during inflammatory processes .
+As a so-called “acute-phase protein” , the CRP level rises quickly when there is tissue damage or infections .

-CRP supports the immune system by activating pro-inflammatory molecules and making it easier to fight pathogens.
+CRP supports the immune system by activating pro-inflammatory molecules and facilitating the fight against pathogens.
 Since the CRP level rises just a few hours after the onset of inflammation , it is a particularly sensitive and reliable marker for acute inflammatory reactions in the body.

-We can also recommend the information on the CRP value from netdoktor.de .
+We can also recommend the information on the CRP level from netdoktor.de .

 Under normal conditions, the CRP level in the blood is very low and is often barely detectable.
-In general, a CRP level of less than 5 mg/L is considered normal.
+Generally, a CRP level of less than 5 mg/L is considered unremarkable.

-For a more precise assessment, a distinction is often made between slightly elevated (5–10 mg/L), moderately elevated (10–40 mg/L) and strongly elevated values (over 40 mg/L).
+For a more precise assessment, a distinction is often made between slightly elevated (5–10 mg/L), moderately elevated (10–40 mg/L), and highly elevated levels (over 40 mg/L).

 Over 10 mg/L: Possible acute inflammation or infection